-Statewide Comprehensive

-Outdoor Recreation Plan 2020

-Office of Grants Management and
+Office of Grants Management and State Clearinghouse

-State Clearinghouse

-The primary purpose of a SCORP is to not only lay out a vision for future parks, recreation and open space, but also serve as a roadmap to guide future funding priorities across a range of stakeholders.
-Complementing this is the opportunity to access new grant funding sources such as those available through the LWCF State Assistance Program, which provides a 100 percent match to insular areas.
-An emphasis on a well-crafted and inclusive public engagement process is critical in addressing the CNMI's changing demographics, diverse recreation needs and development patterns in the face of climate change and significant extreme weather events.
-Consistency with existing CNMI planning documents ensures that the goals, policies and actions included in the SCORP have been publicly vetted across a range of audiences and meets the needs of CNMI residents.
-The 2020 SCORP provides a detailed recreation resource inventory which is used to frame the vision, goals, and objectives as well as implementation projects that will be submitted by the SLO in annual funding cycles.
+Complementing this is the opportunity to access new grant funding sources such as those available through the Land and Water Conservation Fund State Assistance Program, which provides a 100 percent match to insular areas.
+An emphasis on a well-crafted and inclusive public engagement process is critical in addressing the CNMI's changing demographics, diverse recreation needs, and development patterns in the face of climate change and significant extreme weather events.
+Consistency with existing CNMI planning documents ensures that the goals, policies, and actions included in the SCORP have been publicly vetted across a range of audiences and meet the needs of CNMI residents.
+The 2020 SCORP provides a detailed recreation resource inventory used to frame the vision, goals, objectives, and implementation projects that the SLO will submit in annual funding cycles.

 The vision for the CNMI SCORP will be realized through planning and coordination activities, legislative initiatives, programmatic changes, regulatory needs, and capital investments.
-The goals, policies and actions included here reflect the road map to achieving this vision:
+The goals, policies, and actions included here reflect the road map to achieving this vision:

-The Commonwealth of the Northern Mariana Islands seeks to welcome and encourage residents and visitors to enjoy our unique, sustainable, high-quality outdoor recreation environment developed for all abilities which also celebrates the history, culture and abundant natural resources across the region.
+The Commonwealth of the Northern Mariana Islands seeks to welcome and encourage residents and visitors to enjoy our unique, sustainable, high-quality outdoor recreation environment developed for all abilities, celebrating the history, culture, and abundant natural resources across the region.